Skip to main content

 public void init(ServletConfig config) throws ServletException

 The init() method is called only once by the servlet container throughout the life of a servlet.
-By this init() method the servlet get to know that it has been placed into service.
+This method allows the servlet to initialize and be placed into service.

-The servlet cannot be put into the service if
+The servlet cannot be put into service if:

-• The init() method does not return within a fix time set by the web server.
+• The init() method does not return within a fixed time set by the web server.

-Parameters - The init() method takes a ServletConfig object that contains the initialization parameters and servlet's configuration and throws a ServletException if an exception has occurred.
+Parameters: The init() method takes a ServletConfig object containing initialization parameters and servlet configuration and throws a ServletException if an exception occurs.

 service()